Dry Eye FAQ

 How does my optometrist at Complete Eye Care of Medina address dry eye?

 Either optometrist at our clinic can run evaluations to pinpoint the exact cause of your dry eye.
-Common remedies include hydrating/lubricating eye drops, changes in the medication of environment, frequent breaks from computer use, and an MGD treatment technology called LipiFlow.
+Common remedies include hydrating/lubricating eye drops, changes in medication or environment, and supplements.
+We also offer specialized options such as LipiFlow, IPL (Intense Pulsed Light), RF (Radio Frequency) treatments, Zest, and Rinsada.

 How does LipiFlow treatment relieve MGD?